f-o-a-m/sample-nft-project/README.md

 This will create an _ephemeral_ deployment of the smart contracts and run tests against them.

 ### End-to-end tests
 The end-to-end tests demonstrate the full lifecycle of the different components of the stack.
-To run them, you should have a deployment already by following steps 1-7 above (you can skip 7c).
+To run them, you should have a deployment already by following steps 1-7 above (you can skip `make frontend-start`).
 Once the contracts are deployed and the indexer and the server are running, run:

 ```sh
 make test-e2e